The Grind (1915 film): Plot

 Jean Chesney has always been like a mother to her two younger sisters, Rita and Lily.
 Jean works as an extra girl at the local theatre, forcing her to leave her sisters alone in the evenings.
-Henry Leslie (Lon Chaney), Rita's employer, has been making advances toward her even though he is married, while his son Bob Leslie drunkenly forces his attentions on Jean who slaps his face.
+Henry Leslie, Rita's employer, has been making advances toward her even though he is married, while his son Bob Leslie drunkenly forces his attentions on Jean who slaps his face.
 Bob frequently sends Jean flowers, which she consistently rejects.
 Lily is taken ill, and Henry Leslie promises Rita that he can do much to help her sick sister.
 Later, Jean returns home to find Rita gone; Lily reluctantly confides that Rita has gone for a ride in the country with Henry Leslie.
 Bob learns that his mother has suffered a major heart attack, and desperately searches around for his father to bring him the news.

 In the country, Leslie is just about to force himself on an inebriated Rita, when Jean arrives to stop him just in time.
 Bob arrives and, seeing his father with Jean, assumes his dad was cheating with Jean, and not Rita.
 Bob tells his father the grave news and they hurry home only to find that Mrs. Leslie has died.

 Bob becomes depressed and takes to drinking to drown his sorrows.
 One night, while in a drunken stupor, he is beaten, robbed, and dumped in an alley.
 Jean stumbles over Bob's unconscious body on her way home from the theatre, and helps the man to her house.
 Rita tells Bob the whole story of how it was really she who was cheating with his father, and not Jean.
 Bob is thrilled to learn that Jean is the good wholesome girl he had always believed her to be.
 Bob begs Jean for her forgiveness, and she gives him a smile, his first sign of hope that they may be able to kindle a relationship.